 Use your pre-interview research to learn about the company’s values and make sure your answer supports them.
 It’s great if you can give specifics that show how you’d contribute to advancing their mission–see some examples of this below.

 How not to answer

 There’s a fine line between demonstrating your knowledge and coming off like a know-it-all.
 How you approach your answer can be an important indicator of culture fit, which is another element you’re being judged on.

 Go too far outside the box

-Make sure your suggestion isn’t too far out in left field.
+Make sure your suggestion isn’t too far out of left field.
 For example, if it’s a small, family-run company, they’re probably not going to be wowed at the idea of bringing in a radical new CEO.

 Sample answers to “What do you think this company could do better?”